-Notes:
+Notes

-- 1. Monthly samples continuing through September 2018. - 2.
+- 1. The value presented represents the Maximum Residual Disinfectant Level (MDRL).
+MDRL's are not currently regulated but in the future they will be enforceable in the same manner as MCLs. - 2.
 Water containing more than 20 mg/l of sodium should not be used for drinking by people on severely restricted sodium diets.
 Water containing more than 270 mg/l of sodium should not be used for drinking by people on moderately restricted sodium diets. - 3.
 This level represents the highest Locational Running Annual Average (LRAA) calculated from the data collected. - 4.
 Next sampling 2022. - 5.
 The level presented represents the 90th percentile of the 30 sites tested.
-A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal 10 or below it.
+A percentile is a value on a scale of 100 that indicates the percent of a distribution that is equal to or below it.
 The 90th percentile is equal to or greater than 90% of the lead and copper values detected at your water system.
-In this case, 38 samples were collected at your water system and the 90th percentile value was the 34th sample. - 6.
-Turbidity is a measure of the clarity of the water.
+In this case, 31 samples were collected at your water system and the 90th percentile value for lead was the 29th sample (14.3 ug/l).
+The table reveals that the action level for lead exceeded the action level of 15 ug/l at two sites.
+Infants and children who drink water containing lead in excess of the actional level could experience delays in their physical or mental development.
+Children could show slight deficits in attention span and learning abilities.
+Adults who drink this water over many years could develop kidney problems or high blood pressure.
+Infants and young children are typically more vulnerable to lead in drinking water than the general population.
+It is possible that lead levels at your home may be higher than other homes in the community as a result of materials used in your home's plumbing.
+If you are concerned about elevated lead levels in your home's water, you may wish to have your water tested and you should flush your tap for 30 seconds to 2 minutes before using your tap water.
+Additional information regarding lead in drinking water is available from the Safe Drinking Water Hotline (1-800-426-4791).
+The AL for copper was not exceeded at any of the sites tested. - 6.
+Turbidity is a measure of the cloudiness of the water.
 We test it because it is a good indicator of the effectiveness of our filtration system.
-State regulations require that turbidity must always be at or below 0.3 NTU.
-The regulations require that 95% of the turbidity samples collected have measurements at or below 0.3 NTU. - 7.
+Our highest single turbidity measurement for the year occurred on October 3, 2017 at 1.23 NTU, but the daily average was 0.16 NTU.
+State regulations require that turbidity must always be at or below 1.0 NTU.
+The regulations require that 95% of the turbidity samples collected have measurements at or below 0.3 NTU.
+Although October 2017 was the month which had the fewest measurements meeting the treatment technique for turbidity, the levels recorded were within the acceptable range allowed and did not constitute a treatment technique violation. - 7.
 The state considers 50 pCi/L to be a level of concern for beta particles.